Interplay of magnetic and thermodynamic responses in the kagome-triangular system: Introduction

-In this study, we employ the determinant quantum Monte Carlo (DQMC) method to explore magnetic correlations and thermodynamic properties of the Hubbard model on the kagome lattice, introducing a tunable hopping parameter $t'/t$ as illustrated in Fig.~\ref{Fig1}.
+In this study, we employ the determinant quantum Monte Carlo (DQMC) method to explore magnetic correlations and thermodynamic properties of the half-filled Hubbard model on the kagome lattice, introducing a tunable hopping parameter $t'/t$ as illustrated in Fig.~\ref{Fig1}.
 The system is continuously interpolated between the kagome and triangular lattices by varying $t'/t$ from 0 to 1.
-As $t'/t$ increases, the nearest-neighbor spin-spin correlations are suppressed, while the next-nearest-neighbor correlations exhibit a sign change near $t'/t \approx 0.3 \text{--} 0.4$, accompanied by a low-temperature peak in the specific heat.
-Our results reveal a possible correlation between magnetic and thermodynamic responses in the frustrated kagome system, and highlight the interplay between spin and charge energy scales \cite{Paiva2001,Paiva2005,Medeiros-Silva2023}.
+We find that increasing $t'/t$ suppresses the nearest-neighbor spin-spin correlations.
+Meanwhile, the next-nearest-neighbor correlations are enhanced and closely associated with the emergence of a pronounced low-temperature peak in the specific heat.
+Our results reveal a possible correlation between magnetic and thermodynamic responses in the frustrated kagome system \cite{Paiva2001,Paiva2005,Medeiros-Silva2023}.
 The paper is structured as follows.
-Section~\ref{secmodel} presents the Hubbard model and key observables and emphasizes the DQMC method.
-Section~\ref{secresults} presents the evolution of magnetic correlations and thermodynamic properties with varying $t'/t$ and interaction strength $U$.
+Section~\ref{secmodel} presents the Hubbard model, key observables and the DQMC method.
+Section~\ref{secresults} analyzes the evolution of magnetic correlations and thermodynamic properties with varying $t'/t$ and interaction strength $U$.
 Section~\ref{secconclusions} summarizes the main conclusions and discusses implications for tuning frustration and correlations in the kagome system.